 The news goes out live at 5.30pm, prior to the network news, and is repeated at 7pm and 9:30pm to offer a choice for viewers.

-39 Dunedin News stays differentiated from other southern media in that it concentrates on television journalism and focuses on Dunedin City, the people and events in those areas.
+The South Today stays differentiated from other southern media in that it concentrates on television journalism and focuses on The regions around the south island, the people and events in those areas.
 The programme tells its stories in pictures, which gives it another focus when compared to other local media outfits.

-This year the team plans the same level of service to the Dunedin community – quality stories covering local and national events and many more local people seeing themselves on television.
+This year the team plans the same level of service to the south island communities – quality stories covering local and national events and many more local people seeing themselves on television.

 In addition to terrestrial broadcast, this programme is also available as a webcast at 8pm each weeknight.